-Workers may come from communities and groups that have artisanal skills, such as pottery, blacksmithy or labour and semi-skilled or even traditionally skilled labour belong to the schedule caste or schedule tribe or the artisan communities.
+Workers may come from communities and groups that have artisanal skills, such as pottery, blacksmithy or embroidery etc. Informal skill formation and the skill up belong to the schedule caste or schedule tribe or the artisan communities.
 Landlessness, lack of formal education and caste discrimination pushes them to the cities, to the urban areas, to the informal sector.
 These semi-literate or illiterate youth use their basic skills and upgrade them in the job with no formal training whatsoever.
 Their skills are undervalued underscored hence they are not seen worthy enough to receive minimum wages.
 They have no opportunity to acquire new skills either in a formal setting or even informally.